 Digital marketers are constantly searching for methods to generate additional leads.
 Change the headline text to a certain color.
 Place a call-to-action in a certain position.
 We’ll try various things, yet often the answer lies in one of the key elements of inbound marketing -- the landing page.

-A landing page is a one-page website that encourages users towards a single action.
+A landing page is a one-page website that encourages users toward a single action.
 Focusing on a single objective is what differentiates landing pages from other websites.

 As is the case with homepages, there are numerous kinds of pages (such as a click-through page) that might be similar to landing pages, but they technically aren’t landing pages.